2023 Most Popular Parks, Recreation, Leisure & Fitness Master's Degree Schools in the New England Region

 Of the 22 students majoring in parks and rec at University of New Haven, 64% are male and 36% are female.

-University of Connecticut did quite well in this year’s ranking of the most popular places for parks, recreation, leisure, and fitness studies students to get a master’s degree.
-It came in at #10 on the list.
-Located in the suburb of Storrs, UCONN is a public school with a fairly large student population.
+University of Connecticut landed the #10 spot in the 2023 rankings for the most popular master’s degree parks, recreation, leisure, and fitness studies programs.
+Located in the large suburb of Storrs, UCONN is a public school with a very large student population.

 Women make up 44% of the parks and rec majors at the school.